paryg/IinRangeService/README.md

 ### List of parameters

-Run with a list of parameters to see whether each card is supported:
+Run with a list of parameters to see whether each card in the list is supported:

 ```
 java -jar IinRangeService-1.0-SNAPSHOT-jar-with-dependencies.jar 53999999 535810000 10000000